 Lean is a journey.
-If you’re like most companies, your lean journey starts with something simple like a 5-S program and then moves on to more difficult lean tools like analyzing your value streams and then eventually reorganizing your whole supply chain.
+If you’re like most companies, your lean journey starts in manufacturing with something simple like a 5-S program and then moves on to more difficult lean tools like analyzing your value streams and then eventually reorganizing your whole supply chain.
 This is all great stuff but when are you done?
 What comes after lean manufacturing?

 You are just getting started in lean once you have “leaned out” your supply chain.
 Now don’t get me wrong this is no small accomplishment.
 An organization may take 10 years or more to get to this point.
 But implementing lean tools, advancing lean thinking throughout your organization, and starting to get your suppliers and customer to act lean is just the beginning of your lean journey.

 Most of what you see in lean implementation affects manufacturing or production operations.
-To really drive lean home you have to get beyond implementing lean tools and forge into design, development, and engineering using agile development methods, concurrent engineering, or perhaps critical chain from theory of constraints.
+To really drive lean home you have to get beyond implementing lean tools and forge into design, development, and engineering using agile development methods, concurrent engineering, or use critical chain from theory of constraints to manage projects.
 What’s next?

 So in bad times you need to implement lean to survive the recession, in good times you need a lean competitive advantage.
 When can you stop becoming lean?
 Getting your suppliers and customers to act lean is only the first step in your lean journey.
 Every part of the business can use lean.
 Just like a diet program requires you to change your eating habits, forever, you can never stop being lean and transferring lean thinking throughout the organization.